Aberdour: Culture

 Aberdour is home to Fife's only senior shinty club.
 Aberdour Shinty Club field teams in both the men's and women's senior national leagues.

+Aberdour is one of the few communities outside of Turkmenistan to celebrate Melon Day on the second Sunday of every August.

 Aberdour's beaches

-Aberdour has two beaches - the Silver Sands, and the Black Sands.
+Aberdour has two beaches – the Silver Sands, and the Black Sands.

-The Silver Sands are located on the East side of the village, and has previously held a "Blue flag" beach award, which denotes an exemplary standard of cleanliness, facilities, safety, environmental education and management.
+The Silver Sands are located on the East side of the village, and have previously held a "Blue flag" beach award, which denotes an exemplary standard of cleanliness, facilities, safety, environmental education and management.
 New facilities are currently under construction by Fife Council, which will much improve the beach throughout the year.

-The Black Sands (also known as the West Beach), as the contrasting name would suggest, have a rockier and darker sand, and are also popular with visitors exploring the rock caves and fascinating sea life.
+The Black Sands (also known as the West Beach), as the contrasting name would suggest, have a rockier and darker sand, and are also popular with visitors exploring the rock caves and unique sea life.
 During the summer months (April–September), dogs are banned from the Silver Sands but they are allowed all year round at the West Beach.
-The two beaches are linked by part of the Fife Coastal Path which also takes you past the harbour and the Hawkcraig - a popular rock climbing location.
+The two beaches are linked by part of the Fife Coastal Path which also takes hikers past the harbour and the Hawkcraig – a popular rock climbing location.

 Silver Sands is becoming more popular with open water swimmers, who swim daily in the sea, both as a leisure pursuit, and as training for open water competition.
 The bay provides safety from the currents, although only the adventurous swim round to the harbour.

 Several scenes of Richard Jobson's 2003 movie 16 Years of Alcohol were filmed at the Black Sands in Aberdour.